Seonwhee-Genome/Seonwhee-Genome.github.io/_posts/Portfolio/2020-12-02-Price_Forecasting.md

 Trendlines or candlestick formations are used to determine whether a current trend is likely to continue or not.
 Certain formations indicate entry points for short-term investors.
 The figure above (FOREX training group, n.d.) shows how investors can interpret the candlestick chart.<br>
 This technical analysis motivated me to run convolutional neural networks (CNN) on candlestick charts rather than analyze numeric sequences from OHLCV.<br>
 I hypothesized that patterns in the candlestick chart that represent future price movements could be extracted by a CNN.
 My Github repo[<i class="fab fa-github"></i>](https://github.com/Seonwhee-Finance/Candlestick_pattern_CNN){:target="_blank"} has an example of one such implementation.<br>
+The idea was simple to implement.
+First, candlestick charts of randomly selected time intervals were created and saved as images.
+Then the images were annotated according to whether the price was rising or falling.
+A 5-minute candlestick chart of a stock’s price from 8–10 AM on 2/24/2019 saved as an image file could be annotated to show that the price rose when it was higher at 10:05 AM than at 10:00 AM.